llimllib/obsidian-archive/link blog/2025/07/It's the people who are pushing it.md

 This is more along the lines of how I feel from my [[The Rise of Whatever|last note]], and one I care about a lot.

-Not only don't they care, they seem to be in fact willing to let the world burn, metaphorically and literally, as long as they can make more money.
+Not only don't they care, they seem to be willing to let the world burn, metaphorically and literally, as long as they can make more money.